2020 Remaining Election Dates

 - A real property tax bill or receipt for the current year or the year preceding the date of the election

 - A utility bill for the period commencing not earlier than 90 days before the day registration is made

 - A bank/credit card statement

 - A paycheck or pay stub

 - A check or other document issued by a unit of government

 REGISTER AT TOWN HALL

-You can register at Town Hall Monday through Friday 8am-4:30pm.
-If you are registering less than 20 days prior to a scheduled election, you are required to register in person at the Clerk's Office at Town Hall and provide an acceptable Proof of Residency document (see above) with your full name and address on it.
+Normally, if you are registering less than 20 days prior to a scheduled election, you are required to register in person at the Clerk's Office at Town Hall and provide an acceptable Proof of Residency document (see above) with your full name and address on it.
 If you are registering less than 20 days prior to a scheduled election you may not register by mail.
 Those requirements were modified for the April 7, 2020 Election.